cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 * Tested on WooCommerce 5.4.

 = 1.31.1 - 18/05/2021 =
-* Fixed an issue that caused a fatal PHP error when a feed with no selected Shop Categories is opened.
+* Fixed an issue that caused a fatal PHP error when a feed with no selected Shop Categories was opened.

 = 1.31.0 - 13/05/2021 =
-* Fixed an issue that would add incorrect products to the feed in the case the feeds category selection contains categories that where removed from the shop.
+* Fixed an issue that would add incorrect products to the feed in the case the feed category selection contains categories that were removed from the shop.
-* Added the "Variation Parent Id" and "Product Parent Id" sources.
+* Added the "Variation Parent ID" and "Product Parent ID" sources.
 * Added the "Highest Grouped Price" and "Lowest Grouped Price" sources to the list.
 * Fixed an issue where the GTIN of a product variation would not save to the database.
 * Tested on WooCommerce 5.3.0.

 = 1.30.0 - 13/04/2021 =
 * Tested on WooCommerce 5.2
-* Password protected products are now excluded from the feed.
+* Password-protected products are now excluded from the feed.
 * Improved the stability of automatic feed updates.

 = 1.29.2 - 26/03/2021 =
-* Updated an issue that prevented Regular Prices from Variable Products to be included in the feeds.
+* Updated an issue that prevented Regular Prices from Variable Products from being included in the feeds.

 = 1.29.1 - 20/03/2021 =
-* Fixed an issue that prevented Regular Prices from Variable Products to be included in the feeds.
+* Fixed an issue that prevented Regular Prices from Variable Products from being included in the feeds.

 = 1.29.0 - 15/03/2021 =
 * Tested on WooCommerce 5.1